OndrejSladky/kmercamel/README.md

-# XXX
+# KmerCamel 🐫
-TODO: find a nice name for the program.

-This repository provides implementation of two algorithms for representing set of k-mers as a masked superstring.
+KmerCamel provides implementation of three algorithms for efficiently representing set of k-mers as a masked superstring.

 - Pseudosimplitigs
 - Global GREEDY algorithm
+- Streaming algorithm

-Both of these come in two different implementations:
+The first two come in two different implementations:
 - Encoding the k-mers as integers and using fast prefix/suffix equality checks.
 - Using the Aho-Corasick automaton.